Tight Bounds on the Smallest Eigenvalue of the Neural Tangent Kernel for Deep ReLU Networks: Introduction

-During the proofs of our main theorems, we obtain other intermediate results which could be of independent interest: \begin{itemize} \item We give a tight characterization of the smallest singular value of the hidden feature matrices.
-In the infinite width limit, the output features of the last hidden layer can be associated with the so-called conjugate kernel (CK) (or equivalently, the Gaussian process kernel), which has been the object of study for a popular line of research, see e.g. \cite{daniely2016toward, fan2020spectra, lee2018deep, poole2016exponential, schoenholz2017deep}. \item We obtain a new bound on the Lipschitz constant of hidden feature maps under Gaussian initialization of the weights.
-This bound is tighter than the one typically appearing in the literature (i.e., given by the product of the operator norms of all the layers).
-The proof exploits a particular characterization of the Lipschitz constant of the feature maps and leverages existing bounds on the number of activation patterns of deep ReLU networks \cite{SerraEtal2018}. \end{itemize}
+During the proof of our main theorems, we obtain other intermediate results which could be of independent interest: \begin{itemize} \item We give a tight bound on the smallest singular value of feature matrices $F_k=[f_k(x_1), \ldots, f_k(x_N)]^T\in\RR^{N\times n_k},$ for $k\in[L-1]$.
+Our analysis requires only a single wide layer, i.e.\ $n_k=\tilde{\Omega}(N)$, while all the previous layers can have {\em sublinear} widths. \item We obtain a new bound on the Lipschitz constant of the feature maps $f_k$'s for random Gaussian weights.
+This bound is tighter than the one typically appearing in the literature (as given by the product of the operator norms of all the layers).
+The proof exploits a novel characterization of the Lipschitz constant of these maps, and leverages existing bounds on the number of activation patterns of deep ReLU nets. \end{itemize} This analysis allows us to prove the main results for a fairly general class of network shapes: there exists a layer with order of $N$ neurons in an {\em arbitrary} position, and all the remaining layers can have {\em sublinear} widths, see Figure \ref{fig:net}.
+No special ordering or relation between the scalings of these layers is needed.
+This goes beyond the setting of the typical NTK regime, where all the layers of the network have $\poly(N)$ neurons.

-{\bf Organization.} Section \ref{sec:setting} introduces our setting.
-Section \ref{sec:NTK_infinite} provides bounds on $\evmin{K^{(L)}}$, and Section \ref{sec:NTK_finite} provide bounds for $\evmin{\bar{K}^{(L)}}$.
-Section \ref{sec:svmin_Fk} gives bounds on the smallest singular values of the feature matrices, and Section \ref{sec:lip_const_fk} discusses bounds for the Lipschitz constant of the feature maps.
-Section \ref{sec:related_work} discusses further related works.
-All the missing proofs are deferred to the appendix.